Black men arrested at Philadelphia Starbucks reach agreements

-The details of the financial agreement that Donte Robinson and Rashon Nelson reached this week with Starbucks are confidential, the company said.
+The details of the financial settlement that Donte Robinson and Rashon Nelson reached this week with Starbucks are confidential, the company said.
 The parties agreed to work to "develop specific actions and opportunities."

 The two men will give input to former US Attorney Eric Holder, who is working with Starbucks on its diversity efforts.

-Robinson and Nelson also reached an agreement with the city for $1 each, said city spokesman Mike Dunn.
+Robinson and Nelson also reached a settlement with the city for $1 each, said city spokesman Mike Dunn.

 The men will work with the city and a nonprofit organization to develop criteria, review applications and award the $200,000 grant, Dunn said.
 The grant will establish "a pilot curriculum for public high school students to develop the skills necessary to pursue their dream of being entrepreneurs," according to Dunn.